jordan-will/jordan-will/README.md

 Outside of engineering, I’m a passionate explorer of life’s creative sides:

-- 🎥 I love cinema — from timeless classics to modern storytelling masterpieces.
+- 🎥 I love cinema
-- 📚 Reading is my escape and a source of constant inspiration.
+- 📚 Reading is my source of constant inspiration.
 - 📸 Photography helps me frame the beauty I see in everyday moments.
-- 🍳 Cooking is my therapy — I enjoy experimenting with flavors and crafting delicious meals.
+- 🍳 Cooking — I enjoy experimenting with flavors and crafting delicious meals.
 - 🐾 Animals hold a special place in my heart.
 I'm always up for petting dogs or watching wildlife documentaries.

 These hobbies help me stay curious, balanced, and inspired in both life and code.